-SYMBOL MEANING TID Toxic Fumes.
-The engine exhaust from this product contains chemicals known to cause cancer, birth defects and other reproductive harm.
+SYMBOL MEANING Toxic Fumes.
+The engine exhaust from this product contains chemicals known to the state of California to cause cancer and birth defects and other reproductive harm.
 Risk of Asphyxiation.
 This engine emits carbon monoxide, an odorless, colorless poison gas.
 Breathing carbon monoxide can cause nausea, fainting or death.
-Use only in a well-ventilated area. □↔ Clearance.
-Keep all objects including others at least 10 feet (3m) from this machine.
-Only one person should operate the tiller and load the logs.
-Rotating Tines.
-Avoid injury from rotating tines.
-Keep hands away.
-Rotating Tines.
-Avoid injury from rotating tines.
-Keep feet away. Ż Thrown Objects.
-This machine may pick up and throw objects which can cause serious personal injury.
+Use only in a well ventilated area □↔ Clearance.
+Keep all objects including others at least 50 feet (15m) from this machine.
+Amputation Hazard.
+Rotating parts can entangle hands, feet, hair, clothing and/or accessories.
+Traumatic amputation or severe laceration can result. Ż Thrown Objects.
+This machine may pick up and throw objects which can cause personal injury.
+Check the work area before each use.
+Remove all objects such as rocks (where possible), broken glass, nails, wire, or string which can be thrown or become entangled in the machine.